 Students admitted to a full-time program are expected to study full-time for their programs, and are cautioned that outside work commitments may impede their academic performance.

-Full-time research postgraduate (RPg) students are provided with Postgraduate Studentships to ensure that they need not be concerned with looking for other sources of income to support themselves.
+Full-time research postgraduate (RPg) students are provided with Postgraduate Studentships to ensure that they do not need to be concerned with looking for other sources of income to support themselves.
 Although study-related work or internship may be desirable experiences to have, they may not be critical to the studies being pursued.
 Full-time RPg students should devote full efforts to their studies.

 All full-time MPhil and PhD students should not take up any employment or internship outside their research studies regardless of whether or not they are receiving Postgraduate Studentship (PGS) awards.

 During the Fall and Spring Terms, full-time research postgraduate (RPg) students, both local and non-local, are not allowed to engage in any full-time or part-time employment with the University or any other employer.
-The only exception is that full-time RPg students who are not receiving PGS may apply for taking up no more than 10 hours per week of on-campus part-time work, subject to the prior approval of their thesis supervisors, the departmental PG Coordinator, the Associate Dean (PG) of the School, and the Office of Postgraduate Studies (PGSO).
+The only exception is that full-time RPg students who are not receiving PGS may apply for taking up no more than 10 hours per week of on-campus part-time work, subject to the prior approval of their thesis supervisors, the departmental PG Coordinator, the Associate Dean (PG) of the School, and the HKUST Fok Ying Tung Graduate School (FYTGS).

 Further details can be found here.